ranjan-mohanty/vfs-appointment-bot/README.md

 ## Dependency

-1. Install `geckodriver`
+1. Install Firefox Browser on your machine if not already installed.
+2. `geckodriver` (instructions to install geckodriver are written below)
-2. Setup client for Twilio/Telegram or both:
+3. Setup client for Twilio/Telegram or both:
     - Create an account on Twilio to get text and call alerts.
 Sign up [here](https://www.twilio.com/try-twilio) for a trial account to get credits upto worth $10, OR
     - Create a new bot via Telegram and add it to a chat group where you want it to post messages to notify you.
 Check [this simple tutorial out](https://medium.com/codex/using-python-to-send-telegram-messages-in-3-simple-steps-419a8b5e5e2) if you don't know how to create a new bot and get its credentials.
 Once bot is created you need to add its credentials in `config/config.ini` file.